Bay Area Black Artist

 ABOUT ROOT DIVISION:

-Root Division is a visual arts non-profit that provides discounted and free studio space to emerging visual artists in exchange for volunteer service in the community.
-Our mission is to empower artists, inspire youth, foster community service, and enrich the Bay Area through engagement in the visual arts.
+Root Division is a visual arts non-profit located in San Francisco’s Mid-Market/SoMA District.
+Root Division’s mission is to empower artists, promote community service, inspire youth, and enrich the Bay Area through engagement in the visual arts.
 At Root Division, we are committed to creating and supporting an inclusive, accessible organization that intentionally brings together diverse groups of artists and audiences.
 We condemn and do not tolerate racist, ableist, homophobic, transphobic, misogynistic, sexist, or xenophobic attitudes, structures, or behaviors.

 * The Bay Area Black Artist Studio Fellowship (BABASF) is supported in part by a grant from the Redtail Fund of Oregon Community Foundation.